marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

     csrfTokenRepository(CookieCsrfTokenRepository);

-As result will be something like "CSRFtoken as cookie";
+As a result will be something like 'CSRFtoken as cookie';

-As feature - this is can be helpful and good.
+As a feature - this is can be helpful and good.

-But it is also with additional "option"; so result will be as:
+But there it is also with an additional 'option'; so, result will be next:

     http.csrf().csrfTokenRepository(CookieCsrfTokenRepository.withHttpOnlyFalse());

 This will trigger situation that if application will be with Cross-site-scripting troublepoint: then possible to get CSRF-token (based on disabled HttpOnly for this Csrftoken-cookie);

-And open redirect is part of mapping-feature with 'trouble'-design.
+And open redirect itself is part of mapping-feature with 'trouble'-design.
 <hr />

 MEANINGS